gluster/glusterdocs/Administrator Guide/NFS-Ganesha GlusterFS Integration.md

 To verify the status of the volume set options, follow the guidelines mentioned below:

 * Check if NFS-Ganesha is started by executing the following command:
-    - ps aux | grep ganesha
+    - ps aux | grep ganesha.nfsd
 * Check if the volume is exported.
     - showmount -e localhost